 Think

 • Are they in immediate danger?
-If they are seriously injured, ask them if they are happy for you to call Security who can provide first aid or advice on calling an ambulance or take them to A & E for medical treatment.
+If they are seriously injured, ask them if they are happy for you to call Security who can provide first aid or advice, or calling an ambulance on 999, or to take them to A & E for medical treatment.
 Do not report to the police without their permission unless they (or anyone else) are in immediate danger.

 • Find a safe space.
 If an incident has just happened, try and find somewhere they feel safe.
 If this isn't possible and they are scared or fearful you can suggest you call security together.